Wall Street’s rally stalls on hot jobs, cold earnings data

 “It’s going to get harder to argue that rate cuts may be in 2023’s future if the labor market is able to continue like this, especially considering that it remains to be seen how quickly inflation will fall, even if we have reached the peak,” said Mike Loewengart, head of model portfolio construction at Morgan Stanley Global Investment Office.

 Average hourly earnings for workers were 4.4% higher in January than a year earlier.
 That’s a slowdown from December’s 4.8% raise, though it was a touch above expectations.
-While slower wage gains hurt workers trying to keep up with rising prices at the register, it also means less pressure on inflation.
+Slower wage gains can mean less pressure on inflation, though it hurts workers trying to keep up with rising prices at the register.

 “The Fed has been downplaying the importance of the unemployment rate and payrolls number, focusing more on wage gains instead,” said Brian Jacobsen, senior investment strategist at Allspring Global Investments.
 “Wage gains were in line with the consensus expectations, so I’m not as worried as most about the path ahead for the Fed.”